SenseNet/sn-preview/docs/preview.md

 - **PreviewResolution**: Resolution of generated preview images.
 Default: *300*.

 ## Errors during image generation
 The built-in preview generator tool logs all error messages through the agent (it does not have a log file or event log section itself).
-The agent than sends the log to sensenet ECM through the task management web app.
-This means that all error messages can be processed and handled by the developer in the sensenet ECM web application.
+The agent than sends the log to sensenet through the task management web app.
+This means that all error messages can be processed and handled by the developer in the sensenet web application.

 In case only a page fails (not the whole document), the generator tool substitutes that page with an empty image that can be customized by replacing the *empty.png* in the folder of the generator tool.